MrZLeo/orca/README.md

 A RISC-V and unix-like operating system developed just for fun.

-This OS have some features:
+This OS has some features:
 - Rust
 - RISC-V ISA
 - Based on rcore